-The Maritime Advisory Council was Established under the Ports and Maritime Administration Act 1995 (NSW) to provide expert and independent advice to the Minister for Transport on marine legislation, maritime safety and expenditure priorities.
+The Maritime Advisory Council was established under the Ports and Maritime Administration Act 1995 (NSW) to provide expert and independent advice to the Minister for Transport on marine legislation, maritime safety and expenditure priorities.

-Members of the Council are appointed by the Minister for their expertise across one or more of the recreational boating, commercial vessel and maritime property sectors.
+The Council provides diverse representation across the recreational boating, commercial vessel and maritime property sectors.
 Members are appointed for their expertise as individuals, rather than as representatives of organisations.

 - Darren Vaux (Chair)

 - Janice Thurgar